HoffsMH/rps-strategies/notes.md

 * I test drove it myself and its already pretty hard to go positive W/L against it.
 So COOL!
 *  I would have never thought this up in a million years, this Dan Egnor dude is a genius.

-* I don't think ill get to the  ```P'.0: second-guess the opponent``` and ```P'.1, P'.2: variations on a theme``` strategies.
+* I don't think I'll get to the  ```P'.0: second-guess the opponent``` and ```P'.1, P'.2: variations on a theme``` strategies.
 Im more interested in adding more prediction algorithms

 * Once I add more predictors it will be even more deadly so thats the next task

 #### Favorite predictor!

-* Currently alternating between only 2 moves is pretty strong against our iocaine so thats why I want to implement favorite first I think it will be an easy win
+* Currently alternating between only 2 moves is pretty strong against our ```iocaine-powder``` strategy so thats why I want to implement favorite next

+* I think it will be an easy win in terms of W/L ratios

-#### I have added more predictors
+#### Favorite and HistoryMatcher added

 * Now that I have a working History matcher its even harder to beat.
 * I have tests for my history matcher but after staring at the algorithm for a while I'm still having a hard time figuring out how to refactor it without losing any readability